lovetoys/lovetoys/README.md

 Adds a function that is listening to the Event.
 An example for adding a Listener: `EventManager:addListener("EventName", {table, table.func})`.
-To work with `self` as we are used to, the first parameter of the listening function has to be `self`, e.g. `table.func(self, event)`.
+We need to do this so we can work with `self` as we are used to, as lua doesn't provide a native class implementation.

 #### EventManager:removeListener(eventName, listener)